Athletics in Jamaica: 2013–2019

-At the Rio 2016 Olympics, the incredible Usain Bolt cemented his legacy by becoming the first athlete ever to do the sprint double in three consecutive Olympics.
+At the Rio 2016 Olympics, the Usain Bolt cemented his legacy by becoming the first athlete ever to do the sprint double in three consecutive Olympics.
 He was also part of the gold medal-winning Men's 4 × 100 m Relay team along with Asafa Powell, Yohan Blake, Nickel Ashmeade, Jevaughn Minzie*and Kemar Bailey-Cole*.
-This would be Bolt's last ever Olympics and his eight Olympic Gold Medals make him Jamaica's most successful ever Olympic athlete and second only to Carl Lewis as the most successful Olympic track and field athlete ever.
-His six individual Olympic sprint golds, mark him as the greatest sprinter of all time.
+This was Bolt's final Olympics and his eight Olympic Gold Medal makeing him Jamaica's most successful Olympic athlete and second only to Carl Lewis as the most successful Olympic track and field athlete ever.
+He has six individual Olympic sprint golds.

 Shelly-Ann Fraser-Pryce was unable to become the first female athlete to win three consecutive Olympic Golds in the same event, as she could only get bronze in the Women's 100m.
 However the title would remain in Jamaica as World 200m silver medallist would take the title in her first Olympics.
 It would be first stage of an Olympic sprint double as she also won Gold in the Women's 200m becoming the first woman to do the double since Florence Griffith Joyner in 1988.
 In the Men's 110m Hurdles, World Indoor Champion Omar McLeod won Jamaica's first ever Olympic gold in the event with 13.05.
 Jamaica also won three relay silvers in the games in: the Men's 4 × 400 m (Peter Matthews, Nathon Allen, Fitzroy Dunkley, Javon Francis and Rusheen McDonald*); Women's 4 × 100 m (Christania Williams, Thompson, Veronica Campbell-Brown, Fraser-Pryce, Simone Facey* and Sashalee Forbes*); and the Women's 4 × 400 m (Stephenie Ann McPherson, Anneisha McLaughlin-Whilby, Shericka Jackson, Novlene Williams-Mills, Christine Day* and Chrisann Gordon*).
 In the Women's 400m Jackson won bronze.
 Jamaica's 6 golds, 3 silvers and 2 bronzes put them third on the athletics medal table and equalled the record medal tally from eight years previously.
 They placed 16th on the overall Olympic medal table.

 Olympic champion Omar McLeod won Jamaica's only gold of the 2017 World Championships in London, UK.
 In the Men's 100m Usain Bolt won bronze, his last ever championship medal and his first ever bronze.
 Bolt retired as the most successful athlete in the history of the World Championships and remains the most successful male athlete with 11 golds, 2 silvers and 1 bronze.
 Jamaica also won bronzes in the Women's 400m Hurdles (Ristananna Tracey) and the Women's 4 × 100 m (Jura Levy, Natasha Morrison, Simone Facey, Sashalee Forbes and Christania Williams*).
 Ultimately it was a disappointing championships following the highs of the previous few years.